CelestialCartographers/Loenn/README.md

 First, [install love2d](https://love2d.org/).

 Download the [latest release][latest-release] for your operating system and extract the `.zip` file you get into an empty directory.
-Launch `lönn.love` to start the program.
+Launch `Lönn.sh` to start the program, or run it directly using `love Lönn.love`.

 ## Usage